 For More Information

-Esophageal Motility is available at the Highland Park Hospital GI lab.
+The esophageal motility study is available at the Highland Park Hospital GI lab.
 For more information or to schedule an appointment with one of our gastroenterologists, please call 847.480.2828.

 NorthShore offers interpretive language services for non-English speaking patients.
 A request for this no-cost service should be made at the time of appointment scheduling.